dropseed/commitstat/README.md

 The extra characters will simply be removed when comparing the values (ex.
 "36%" will be interpreted as "36").
 You'll receive an error if you mix units (ex.
 "1mb" and "1gb").

-By default commitstat assumes the input is simply a number and a regex isn't needed (ex. `stat -f %z app.zip | commitstat -`).
+By default commitstat assumes the input is simply a number and a regex isn't needed (ex. `stat --format %s app.zip | commitstat -` on Ubuntu).

 ## GitHub Action